finbourne/luminesce-sdk-python/sdk/docs/SqlBackgroundExecutionApi.md

             # uncomment the below to set overrides at the request level
             # api_response = await api_instance.fetch_query_result_excel(execution_id, sort_by=sort_by, filter=filter, select=select, group_by=group_by, opts=opts)

-            # FetchQueryResultExcel: Fetches the result of a query as an Excel file
+            # FetchQueryResultExcel: Fetch the result of a query as an Excel file
             api_response = await api_instance.fetch_query_result_excel(execution_id, sort_by=sort_by, filter=filter, select=select, group_by=group_by)
             pprint(api_response)
         except ApiException as e: